MerginMaps/docs/src/manage/deploy-new-project/index.md

 However, you should be extra careful, if you are **modifying the data schema** of your survey layer, such as adding new fields or changing data type of a field.
 Data schema changes can cause synchronisation issues - to avoid them, you need to deploy the revised project properly.
 Here, we provide two options on how to do it.
 Choose the one that fits better with your workflow and your ability to coordinate with your team.

 :::warning
-Always make sure that the project on Mergin is up-to-date with all the changes before data admin proceeds with change in GeoPackage data schema.
+Always make sure that the project on <MainPlatformName /> is up-to-date with all the changes before data admin proceeds with change in GeoPackage data schema.
 :::

 ## Using a new project after revisions